mariugul/LED-Cube-Code/docs/README.md

 * Build and upload code.

 ### Atmel Studio <img src="https://www.it.unlv.edu/sites/default/files/styles/250_width/public/sites/default/files/assets/software/icons/atmel_studio.png?itok=Y_BrK5R2" alt="" width="20"/>
-Do you wish to use Atmel Studio with or without an Arduino board?
-Read on.
+To use Atmel Studio with or without an Arduino board, read on.

 #### Arduino Board
 If you are using the Arduino board, the bootloader on the chip will be utilized for uploading and it works just as simply as the Arduino IDE.